WebAssembly/component-model/design/mvp/CanonicalABI.md

 freed and so the engine would need to eagerly make an intermediate copy in `lift`.

-Even assuming this `post_return` contract, if the callee could be re-entered by the caller in the middle of the caller's `lower` (e.g., via `realloc`), then either the engine has to make an eager intermediate copy in `lift` *or* the Canonical ABI would have to specify a precise interleaving of side effects which is more complicated and would inhibit some optimizations.
-Instead, the `may_enter` guard set before `lift` and cleared in `post_return` prevents this re-entrance.
-Thus, it is the combination of `post_return` and the re-entrance guard that ensures `lift` does not need to make an eager copy.

-The `may_leave` guard wrapping the lowering of parameters conservatively ensures that `realloc` calls during lowering do not accidentally call imports that accidentally re-enter the instance that lifted the same parameters.
+The `may_leave` guard wrapping the lowering of parameters conservatively ensures that `realloc` calls during lowering do not call imports that indirectly re-enter the instance that lifted the same parameters.
 While the `may_enter` guards of *those* component instances would also prevent this re-entrance, it would be an error that only manifested in certain component linking configurations, hence the eager error helps ensure compositionality.

 ### `lower`